Jean-Marie Périer

 On 22 June 1963, the magazine Salut les copains organised a concert on Place de la Nation in Paris, with singers such as Johnny Hallyday, Richard Anthony, Eddy Mitchell and Frank Alamo.
-It attracted over 150,000 young people and raised their spirits, with the following day's issue of the journal Paris-Presse having the headline "Salut les voyous!"
-The photographer and friend of many singers who photographed the concert was Jean-Marie Périer.
+It attracted over 150,000 young people.
+The following day, the Paris-Presse headline read "Salut les voyous!"
+The concert photographer and friend of many singers was Jean-Marie Périer.